 Ease of Use: Waterpiks are easy to use and convenient – taking only 1-minute to floss your entire mouth!
 The pressure of the water stream easily loosens food particles even in between brackets and wires.
 There are several different types of Waterpik models, including countertop versions, such as the Waterpik Aquarius and cordless models, including the Waterpik Freedom.
 These flossers can also be equipped with a special Orthodontic Tip, specially made for getting in-between hard to reach spaces created by the brackets and wires of braces.

-Cost: The initial investment in a Waterpik is more expensive than the other options we’ve assessed, starting at $45, but the ease of use and convenience of completing flossing within only 1-minute per day is an attractive option.
+Cost: The initial investment in a Waterpik is more expensive than the other options we’ve assessed, but the ease of use and convenience of completing flossing within only 1-minute per day is an attractive option.